A New Concern

 If elected, I am committed to making sure that the wishes of West Point residents are heard as the project moves forward and that all their concerns about adverse impacts are addressed, even as it appears that it will destroy Larapin pond, a three acre, 35 year old man-made body of water used by migratory birds.
 Before any permanent construction occurs, I commit to:

 undertake impartial polls to explore what West Point residents really want to do about this important transportation proposal.

 place a legislative ban on billboards, limit maximum speeds, and restrict large truck traffic.

 strongly encourage the work schedule of the West Corridor Extension to start first on the actual construction of those lanes of traffic that will have the least impact on the surrounding neighborhoods.

-require the formation of a Legacy Corridor oversight board composed of local government officials, residents, and Utah Department of Transportation to make recommendations on any proposed future major changes, if any, to the State Legislature after the extension is built before any major action can be undertaken on the Legacy Corridor.
+require the formation of a Legacy Corridor oversight board composed of local government officials, residents, and Utah Department of Transportation to make the only authorized major changes, if any, after the extension is built so that no after broken promises like occurred on the Southern portion can occur again on the Legacy Corridor.

 As your representative I will stand with you on ensuring that our transportation network in our Communities are more efficient and safer.
 I will join with you on the frontlines and battle excessive traffic construction intrusion and its negative impacts on our community and our way of life.

 Property adjacent to proposed Legacy Cooridor extension.
 The white shed will be demolished.